Targets

 Are you using your back tension to remain steady with constant tension when you make a full draw opposing the force of the bow?

-The only way you can sharpen these skills is if you practice the archery games that will not only enhance your sense of focus but will also make you go through the technical aspects of archery.
+The only way you can sharpen these skills is if you practice the archery games that won’t only enhance your sense of focus but will also make you go through the technical aspects of archery.

 Now let’s get into the 10 archery target games to help you improve your accuracy.